-Scabies is caused by a tiny insect known as a mite which digs under the skin and lays eggs.
+Scabies is caused by a tiny mite which digs under the skin and lays eggs.
 Small blisters grow on the skin above each egg and the skin gets very itchy.

-- scabies is caused by a tiny insect known as a mite which digs under the skin and lays eggs
+- scabies is caused by a reaction to a tiny mite which digs under the skin and lays eggs

-- small blisters grow on the skin above each egg and the skin gets very itchy
+- small blisters grow on the skin and the skin gets very itchy

 - the redness and small blisters look like a rash on the skin

 - the scabies rash may start anywhere and can happen to anyone